buddhist-uni/buddhist-uni.github.io/_drafts/2020-07-31-nibbana-pali.md

 {% assign content = site.content | where_exp: "c", "cslugs contains c.slug" %}
 <div class="narrow">{% include content_list.html contents=content %}</div>

-Wishing you a swift attainment,
+Wishing you a swift attainment of *nibbāna*,
+Your friend the librarian,
 Than Khemarato
-The Librarian